JeffroeBodine/ado-build-light/README.md

 dotnet run --project ADOBuildLight
 ```

+### 4. Artifacts
+   - You can also download the artifacts from the tag and run it using dotnet `ADOBuildLight.dll`

 The application will:

 - Detect if running on Raspberry Pi (uses real GPIO) or other systems (console output only)